hathibelagal-dev/instantpolyglot/docs/eng/Persian.md

-Here's a 4000-word text about Persian, similar in style to the one provided about Polish:

 # Persian (فارسی)

 Persian, also known as Farsi (فارسی), is an Indo-European language spoken by around 110 million people, primarily in Iran, Afghanistan, and Tajikistan.
 It has a rich literary history dating back over a millennium and has influenced many languages in Central and South Asia.
 Persian is written in a modified version of the Arabic script, with additional letters to represent sounds not found in Arabic.